VitDavid10/andrej-karpathy-claude-10-rules/README.md

 > Behavioral guidelines to eliminate the most common LLM coding mistakes.

 A drop-in `CLAUDE.md` / Cursor ruleset that makes the model **think before coding, change only what it must, and prove its work**.
-Built on [Andrej Karpathy's LLM coding guidelines](https://github.com/multica-ai/andrej-karpathy-skills), extended with [Anthropic's official Claude Code best practices](https://docs.anthropic.com/en/docs/claude-code) and refined through production use building real-time multiplayer games (WebSocket servers, Solana blockchain).
+Built on [Andrej Karpathy's LLM coding guidelines](https://github.com/multica-ai/andrej-karpathy-skills), extended with [Anthropic's official Claude Code best practices](https://docs.anthropic.com/en/docs/claude-code).

 > *"Models make wrong assumptions and keep going without checking.
 They don't handle confusion or ask for clarification."* — Andrej Karpathy